petergridge/openweathermaphistory/README.md

 ## Calculation

-The adjustment factor is calculated based on the the cummulative rain fall for each day.
-For yesterday the cummulative value is today's rainall + yesterday's rainfall.
+The adjustment factor is calculated based on the the cummulative rainfall for each day.
+For yesterday the cummulative value is today's (day 0) rainfall + yesterday's (day 1) rainfall.

 The lowest factor of the up to five days of rainfall is return as the state of the sensor.